Embracing uncertainty can help you use fear, doubt, and failure to improve your life.

-Uncertainty offers us the opportunity to get inside our own heads, to practice self-help in the control departments of our brains.
+Uncertainty allows us to get inside our own heads and practice self-help in the control departments of our brains.

-When we feel out of control, the old negative self-talk pipes up.
+When we feel out of control, the old damaging self-talk pipes up.

 They come from fear that is often distorted.

-It kind of fills in the gaps and joins the dots – just not very realistically or rationally.
+It fills in the gaps and joins the dots – just not realistically or rationally.

-Our emotional brain is pretty powerful, much more powerful than the logical part of our psychological brain.
+Our emotional brain is much more powerful than the logical part of our psychological brain.

-It takes practice to manage it; it’s like a naughty gremlin on the lose!
+It takes practice to manage it; it’s like a naughty gremlin on the loose!

 John Kim, AKA The Angry Therapist, has an exercise where he asks you to draw a line vertically down a piece of paper and write Control on one side and No Control on the other.